by Kathy

 Answer: Passports issued to minors age 15 or younger are valid for 5 years while those issued to U.S. citizens age 16 and older are valid for 10 years.

 Your son's passport is valid until the date of expiration independent of how old he is.
-If your son's passport is valid until April 12, 2012 then he does not need to renew it in order to travel to Canada this summer.
+If your son's passport is valid for another 2 years, he does not need to renew it in order to travel to Canada this summer.